 A full-text search in European legislation on substances of concern results in hits within two regulations and four directives (EU, 2016).
 These are the Regulation (EC) No. 1907/2006 of the European Parliament and of the Council concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH Regulation) and the Regulation (EU) No. 528/2012 of the European Parliament and of the Council concerning the making available on the market and use of biocidal products.
-The directives are the WEEE Directive, the Directive 2000/60/EC of the European Parliament and of the Council establishing a framework for Community action in the field of water policy, the Directive 98/8/EC of the European Parliament and of the Council concerning the placing of biocidal products on the market, and the Council Directive 86/469/EEC concerning the examination of animals and fresh meat for the presence of residues.
+The directives are the WEEE Directive, the Directive 2000/60/EC of the European Parliament and of the Council concerning the Directive 98/8/EC of the European Parliament and of the Council concerning the placing of biocidal products on the market, and the Council Directive 86/469/EEC concerning the examination of animals and fresh meat for the presence of residues.